Chanel Chance: Advertising

-The French fashion house's ‘Chance Eau Vive’ advertisement was created by the French graphic designer Jean-Paul Goude, who has worked with the brand since 1990.
+The French fashion house's 'Chance Eau Vive' advertisement was created by the French graphic designer Jean-Paul Goude, who has worked with the brand since 1990.
 He has collaborated with such fragrance campaigns as Egoiste, Coco, Eau Vive and No.5 and with other brands including Kenzo and Shiseido.
 The commercial shows models, dressed in pastel sweaters, crop tops and hoop skirts, Cindy Bruna, Romy Schonberger, Rianne van Rompaey and Sigrid Agren bowling where the pins and balls are perfume bottles.
 The individual shots, in which the models are seen through oversized and transparent bottles covering their faces, were also photographed by Goude.

+In 2018, Chanel launched a Chance fragrance campaign as a series of mini-films created for Instagram.
+Directed by Eva Michon and produced by B-Reel Films, the campaign featured four emerging talents—Selah Marley, Lily Newmark, Belen Chavanne, and Angela Yuen—each representing a different variation of the Chance fragrance (Eau Vive, Chance, Eau Tendre, and Eau Fraîche).
+Shot vertically on location in Venice, Italy, the series was presented as visual diaries through a circular lens, echoing the iconic bottle shape and the theme "Choose Your Chance".
+The campaign, which won a Silver Clio Award in the Social Media category.

-For the Chance Eau Tendre Eau de Parfum campaign 2019, Jean-Paul Goude partnered with choreographer Ryan Heffington, musician Sam Spiegel and models Abby Champion, Camille Hurel, Rianne Van Rompaey and Ysaunny Brito.
+For the 2019 Chance Eau Tendre Eau de Parfum campaign, Jean-Paul Goude partnered with choreographer Ryan Heffington, musician Sam Spiegel and models Abby Champion, Camille Hurel, Rianne Van Rompaey and Ysaunny Brito.
 The video depicts these four models performing a choreographed dance at an audition because they have been chosen to take part in the campaign.

+For the 2025 Chance Eau Splendide campaign, Belgian singer Angèle is the new face of the brand.
+In a short film accompanying the launch, the singer plays hide and seek with the floating perfume bottle in a mirrored funhouse.
+After playing catch-up with “Eau Splendide,” she finally grabs the bottle and joins a group of models that dance with the scent.
+The short film was directed by Jean-Pierre Jeunet and a new song was released as theme song by Angèle called "A little more".